It’s time for a spring cleaning… on your social media profiles, that is.

 Terrain

 Help your audience share with their friends by creating a spring-specific hashtag to promote an event, sale or special offer, product, or something else.
-Terrain, a home and garden store, created an Instagram graphic to facilitate a gift card giveaway.
+Terrain(opens in a new tab or window), a home and garden store, created an Instagram graphic(opens in a new tab or window) to facilitate a gift card giveaway.

 Terrain

-A couple more examples from Terrain, this time from their Facebook page, show how using real objects — like the typography hand-painted on physical surfaces and live plants shown here — can give your posts depth and make them seem tangible.
+A couple more examples from Terrain, this time from their Facebook page(opens in a new tab or window), show how using real objects — like the typography hand-painted on physical surfaces and live plants shown here — can give your posts depth and make them seem tangible.

 These two posts use traditional springtime imagery (a tulip bulb and daffodils) in a fresh and unexpected way.